 A 60% keyboard is a small keyboard that typically lacks a Numpad, navigational cluster, and a function row.
-Instead, most of these missing commands are layered as secondary functions on the alphanumeric keys that make up most of the board.
+Instead, most of these missing commands are layered as secondary functions on the alphanumeric keys that comprise most of the board.
 These little units are having their moment in the sun right now, and it's easy to see why.
 They offer gamers—and on-the-go typists—much more room on their desks for dynamic mouse movements while gaming or to keep a coffee close at hand.
-While many of these picks are gaming-focused, they're still versatile units you can use for general work or typing tasks.
+While many of these picks are gaming-focused, they're still versatile for general work or typing tasks.

-We've tested over 185 keyboards with over 15 compact 60% units.
+We've tested over 200 keyboards and over 15 compact 60% units.
 Below are our picks for the best 60 percent keyboard.
-If you're interested in more gaming-oriented options, check out our list of the best gaming keyboards.
-Or, if you want a dedicated typing or programming keyboard, we have options for those as well in our best keyboards for programming and best keyboards for typing articles.
+If you want more gaming-oriented options, check out our list of the best gaming keyboards.
+Or, if you want a dedicated typing or programming keyboard, we have options for those in our best keyboards for programming and best keyboards for typing articles.

 The best 60% keyboard we've tested is the SteelSeries Apex Pro Mini Wireless.
 It's a compact version of the enduringly popular SteelSeries Apex Pro.
 Like its full-size cousin, this keyboard also has an adjustable pre-travel distance feature, which means you can customize the sensitivity of your keypresses.
 Whether you want a nearly instant 0.2mm actuation point for competitive gaming or a longer pre-travel of up to 3.8mm for general typing, you can fine-tune your preferences for each key, making this a versatile unit that's great for both work and play.

 This keyboard also connects using a USB receiver or Bluetooth, so you don't have to worry about cable management.
-Its battery life is a bit on the lower end, which is normal, considering it also has fully customizable RGB backlighting lighting.
-The battery lasts between 30 to 40 hours, depending on your usage.
+Depending on what sort of connectivity you rely on, its battery supplies enough power for 30 to 40 hours of use, which is on the lower end of the scale, but that's not too surprising given its fully customizable RGB backlighting lighting.
 If you're concerned about the battery life, there's a wired version of this board, the SteelSeries Apex Pro Mini.
 The wired version offers the same high-end performance and features, and it's typically cheaper, especially when it goes on sale.

-Like our best pick above, the Razer Huntsman Mini Analog also has an adjustable pre-travel distance feature.
-However, this keyboard's switches use optical technology, which means laser beams, and they aren't as consistent or accurate as the magnetic switches on the SteelSeries Apex Pro Mini Wireless.
+Around the upper mid-range price range, we recommend the Razer Huntsman Mini Analog.
+This keyboard has recently gone on sale at some online retailers and may be much closer or even a bit cheaper than our best mid-range pick below.
+We'll keep an eye on this price, but it's a great time to consider picking up the Hunstman Mini.
+Like our top pick, this keyboard has an adjustable pre-travel distance feature.
+However, its switches use optical technology, which means laser beams, and they're less consistent and accurate than the magnetic switches on the SteelSeries Apex Pro Mini Wireless.
 Plus, the range isn't as wide as the lowest and most sensitive setting you can set is 1.5mm.
-It performs pretty similarly to the SteelSeries, with equally low latency and excellent RGB backlighting.
-However, the Razer has a few more interesting features up its sleeve that the SteelSeries lacks.
+It performs similarly to the SteelSeries model, with equally low latency and excellent RGB backlighting.
+However, the Razer has a few more interesting features that the SteelSeries lacks.

 One such feature is the 'Analog Mode.'
-When enabled, the switches register how far down you've pressed a key to respond in-game, like a gamepad controller.
+When enabled, the switches register how far down you've pressed a key to respond in-game, like a gamepad controller, instead of registering it as a binary on/off input.
 This feature is beneficial if you're a fan of racing games or flight simulators, as it gives you much finer movement control than you'd typically get with your average WASD keys.
 It's worth noting that this is a wired-only unit, unlike our top pick above, so you'll have to do some cable management.
 Thankfully the cable is a detachable USB-A to USB-C cable, so if you find it too stiff or bulky, you can easily change it for something more flexible.

-While the Razer and SteelSeries picks above offer in-depth customization, the Corsair K65 RGB MINI is a straightforward mid-range unit focused on raw gaming performance.
+While the Razer and SteelSeries models above offer in-depth customization, and the Obinslab offers Bluetooth flexibility, the Corsair K65 RGB MINI is a straightforward budget pick focused on raw gaming performance.
 Instead of non-standard switches with adjustable pre-travel distances, the Corsair comes with typical Cherry MX switches.
 You can get your choice of switch type, including Cherry MX Speeds, a classic gaming switch with a feather-light actuation force and a short pre-travel distance for a sensitive and smooth keypress throughout—though beware, these switches can make you more prone to making more mistakes while typing as even light touches can register a keystroke.

-The high-quality PBT keycaps have a bit of texture to them, so they aren't slippery, even during tense, competitive games.
-They also have very clear legends that allow the RGB lighting to shine through them, making them easy to read in darker rooms.
+The high-quality PBT keycaps have a bit of texture, so your fingers won't slip off of them, even during tense, competitive games.
+They also have clear legends that allow the RGB lighting to shine through them, making them easy to read in darker rooms.
 Overall, this keyboard's gaming performance is unparalleled at this price point, with its higher-than-average maximum polling rate of 8000Hz and split-millisecond latency for a highly responsive in-game experience.
-This keyboard is also compatible with Corsair's iCUE software, meaning you can sync up your lighting effects with other Corsair products, like your mouse or PC components, for a unified theme in your setup.
+It's also compatible with Corsair's iCUE software, meaning you can sync up your lighting effects with other Corsair products, like your mouse or PC components, for a unified theme in your setup.

-Although its latency isn't nearly as low as the wired latency of the Obinslab Anne Pro 2, and its build quality isn't as high as the Corsair K65 RGB MINI, the ROYAL KLUDGE RK61 is your best bet for a cheap compact board.
-It's well-suited for casual gamers or on-the-go professionals looking for a smaller board to use at home and the office.
-Surprisingly, for a cheap board, it has a hot-swappable printed circuit board, meaning you can swap out the stock switches with other mechanical switches of your choice for a typing experience tailored to your needs.
+Although it has higher wired latency than the Obinslab Anne Pro 2 and feels less well-built than the Corsair K65 RGB MINI, the ROYAL KLUDGE RK61 is your best bet for a cheap compact board.
+It's well-suited for casual gamers or on-the-go professionals looking for a smaller home and office board.
+Surprisingly for something in this price bracket, it has a hot-swappable printed circuit board, so you can swap out the stock switches with other mechanical switches of your choice for a typing experience tailored to your needs.

 It's a great choice if you're just getting into keyboards since it's a cheap way to test out what switches you like without spending a small fortune.
-Plus, it comes in several variants that offer wireless connectivity options, different backlighting configurations, and a range of sizes, so you'll surely find the version that works best for you.
+Plus, it comes in several variants that offer wireless connectivity options, different backlighting configurations, and a range of sizes, so you'll surely find the best version for you.

 Feb 20, 2023: We've refreshed the text in this article and made some minor changes for clarity, but we haven't made any changes to our recommendations with this update as they continue to represent the best picks for their respective categories.